+On residual scanning order for lossless coding (Kwai)

-JVET-P0528, The residual samples from intra prediction located at the bottom-right area of the block tend to have larger amplitude than those located at the top-left area, because of the distance between the reconstructed pixels that are used for prediction and the predicted pixels.
+The residual samples from intra prediction located at the bottom-right area of the block tend to have larger amplitude than those located at the top-left area, because of the distance between the reconstructed pixels that are used for prediction and the predicted pixels.
 When regular residual coding is applied for lossless residual coding, rotating the residual blocks (i.e. flipping the blocks along both horizontal and vertical direction) would place the statistically large amplitude residue at the top left area of the TU, which is more suitable for regular coefficient coding.
 In this CE, it is proposed to test the rotation of residual blocks if RRC is applied for lossless residual.

-CEX-2.1 to CEX-2.3 Combination of JVET-P0258 with CEX1.3: Disabling dependent quantization state transitions for lossless for RRC (Qualcomm)

-Purpose of CEX-2.1 is to test bit-rate savings for lossless when we dependent quantization related Q-state transitions is disabled for lossless coding (e.g. when RRC mode is used for lossless coding with a high-level SPS flag).
-Tests CEX-2.2 and CEX-2.3 furthermore test whether the gain is additive and improves the the RRC BDPCM results presented in CEX-1.4 and CEX-1.5.

-CEX-2.4 to CEX-2.12 JVET-P0559: Modified RRC and TSRC residual coding for lossless (Qualcomm)

-The purpose of test CEX-2.4 is to test possible bit-rate savings for lossless coding when RRC or TSRC is used and the modified TSRC method in JVET-P0559 is selected as a candidate.
-Tests CEX-2.5 to CEX-2.10 test whether this gain is additive on top of the BDPCM tests (RRC based) detailed in CEX1.3, CE CEX1.4, CEX1.5, CEX2.1 CEX2.2, or CEX2.3.
-Likewise, in tests CEX-2.11 and CEX-2.12 we use the modified TSRC method of JVET-P0559 and use TSRC coding for lossless.

-CEX-2.13 to CEX-2.15 JVET-P1028 Modified TSRC residual coding for lossless (Qualcomm)

-The purpose of test CEX-2.13 is to test possible bit-rate savings for lossless coding when TSRC is used and the modified TSRC method in JVET-P1028 is selected as a candidate.
-Tests CEX-2.14 to CEX-2.15 test whether this gain is additive on top of the BDPCM tests (TSRC based) detailed in CEX1.1, and CEX1.2.

-SPS flag to signal residual coding method (JVET-P0463, Alibaba)

-In this test, an SPS level control of selecting residual coding method of TS and BDPCM mode will be tested.
-Following is the semantic of the sps_transform_residual_coding_flag .
+CE3-1.5 from JVET-P0463/JVET-P0072: Rice parameter derivation of TSRC for lossless (Alibaba)

+In this test, the Rice parameter derivation process of TSRC is modified.
+The rice parameter derivation process and look-up table for Rice parameter selection are same as CE7-1.3b* described in JVET-P0072.

+Category B: CE3-2.x

+CE3-2.1 from JVET-P0082: Enabling Luma BDPCM for lossless coding using TSRC (Qualcomm)

+In this test it is proposed to enable luma BDPCM for lossless coding for both natural sequences and screen content.
+TSRC is used for lossless coding.
+The test will show whether BDPCM is beneficial for lossless coding if TSRC is used.

+CE3-2.2 from JVET-P0082/JVET-P0147: Luma and Chroma BDPCM for lossless using TSRC (Qualcomm, MediaTek)

+In this test it is proposed to enable BDPCM for both luma and chroma for lossless coding for both natural sequences and screen content.
+TSRC will be used for lossless coding.
+The test will show whether BDPCM is beneficial for lossless coding if TSRC is used for lossless coding.

+CE3-2.3 from JVET-P0082/JVET-P0147/JVET-P0574/JVET-P0584: Luma BDPCM for lossless using RRC (Qualcomm, MediaTek, Alibaba, Sony, Kwai)

+In this test it is proposed to enable luma BDPCM for lossless for both natural sequences and screen content.
+The core experiment will tests the benefit of using Luma BDPCM with RRC for lossless coding.
+Selecting RRC can be done using a high-level (e.g. SPS) flag that will force/select RRC for lossless instead of TSRC.
+In this case such a flag could be defined as follows:

-sps_transform_residual_coding_flag equal to 1 specifies that if the transform_skip_flag is equal to 1 to the current block at the location (x0,y0) , then the current block at the location (x0, y0) uses transform residual coding.
+sps_transform_residual_coding_flag equal to 1 specifies that if the transform_skip_flag is equal to 1 to the current block at the location (x0,y0), then the current block at the location (x0, y0) uses transform residual coding.

 sps_transform_residual_coding_flag equal to 0 specifies that if the transform_skip_flag is equal to 1 to the current luma block at the location (x0,y0) , then the current block at the location (x0, y0) uses transform-skip residual coding.

+In this example, the flag is signaled at SPS level, so all blocks use either RRC/TSRC depending on the flag value.
+A similar flag could be defined at PPS etc. However, since the core test is to determine whether RRC is useful for lossless coding, a simple macro can also be used to always select RRC for this test.
+This would provide the same result.

-BDPCM for Luma and Chroma in lossless coding (JVET-P0584/JVET-P0525, Sony/Kwai/MediaTek)
+CE3-2.4 from JVET-P0082/JVET-P0147/JVT-P0584: Luma and Chroma BDPCM for lossless using RRC (Qualcomm, MediaTek, Alibaba, Sony, Kwai)

-In this test, a high-level control (e.g. SPS flag) to indicate that TS coding and transform coefficient coding are applied to BDPCM and TS mode (other than BDPCM), respectively, for lossless coding will be tested.
-The test will be conducted for luma only and both luma & chorma BDPCM mode, respectively.
+In this test it is proposed to enable luma and chroma BDPCM mode for lossless coding for both natural sequences and screen content.
+RRC will be used in this test as defined in CE3-2.3.